 Time is Brain

 May is Stroke Awareness Month.
-Karen Schaefer, the advanced practice manager of the stroke program at The Miriam Hospital, takes this opportunity to explain how to identify a stroke and how to reduce your risk.
+Karen Schaefer, the advanced practice manager of the stroke program at Newport Hospital and The Miriam Hospital, takes this opportunity to explain how to identify a stroke and how to reduce your risk.

 In the health care world, we like to say that time is brain.
 When it comes to a stroke, every second counts.
 If you wait too long to seek medical attention, it may be too late for treatment.
 That’s why being able to recognize the signs of stroke are so important.